-Tons Of Celebrities Is In House!
+Tons Of Celebrities Are In House!
 Watching Super Bowl In Chrissy Teigen Way

 Teigen admitted that she was way too hard on the snacks last year.
 In one of her tweets, she mentioned throwing up “6 hot dogs before projectile vomiting last year.”
 Perhaps, she would be tamer for this year’s Super Bowl.
 Nevertheless, she’s a renowned foodie queen!

-“I had such big jumbo plans but god dammit I love nachos,” she shared on Twitter.
+“I had such big jumbo plans but god da**it I love nachos,” she shared on Twitter.

-Live Updates by Chrissy Teigen
+Live updates by Chrissy Teigen

 At the beginning of the game, Chrissy posted a video of her and John Legend sitting in their “box” and asking, “Where is everybody?”